Buying GuideLast Updated: May 28, 2026· 10 min read

 16 years $400 $6,400 Consider replacing

-The 5,000 rule is a starting point, not a final verdict.
-A 16-year-old system with a $400 capacitor replacement technically crosses the threshold, but a capacitor is a minor, routine repair.
-Use the rule as a guide alongside the other factors in this article.
+The 5,000 rule is a starting point, not a verdict.
+A 16-year-old system with a $400 capacitor replacement technically crosses the threshold, but a capacitor is a routine wear part and replacing the whole system over one is overkill.
+Use the rule alongside the other factors below.

 Repair Type Typical Cost Range Worth Repairing on an Old System?

-Refrigerant recharge (leak repair + recharge) $400 to $1,500 Depends on age and leak severity
+Refrigerant leak repair + recharge $400 to $1,500 Depends on age and leak location

 Evaporator coil replacement $700 to $2,000 Only on systems under 10 years old